junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Referred to the House Committee on Energy and Commerce.
+- 2010-01-22 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2010-05-13 — Subcommittee Hearings Held.
+- 2010-06-30 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2010-06-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-07-15 — Committee Consideration and Mark-up Session Held.
+- 2010-07-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-12-07 — Placed on the Union Calendar, Calendar No. 402.
+- 2010-12-07 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-673.
+- 2010-12-07 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-673.